confluentinc/kafka-rest/docs/deployment.rst

      * Default: 67108864
      * Importance: medium

-   ``fetch.max.wait.ms``
-     The maximum amount of time the proxy will wait before returning a consumer response if there isn't sufficient daa to satisfy the requirement given by ``fetch.min.bytes``.

-     * Type: int
-     * Default: 1000
-     * Importance: medium

    ``fetch.min.bytes``
-     The minimum number of bytes in message keys and values returned by a single request before the timeout of `fetch.max.wait.ms` passes.
+     The minimum number of bytes in message keys and values returned by a single request before the timeout of `consumer.request.timeout.ms` passes.

      * Type: int
-     * Default: 1000
+     * Default: the value of `consumer.request.max.bytes`
      * Importance: medium

    ``consumer.request.timeout.ms``
-     DEPRECATED: see ``fetch.max.wait.ms``
      The maximum total time to wait for messages for a request if the maximum request size has not yet been reached.
 The consumer uses a timeout to enable batching.
 A larger value will allow the consumer to wait longer, possibly including more messages in the response.